-Miriam Udel is associate professor of Yiddish language, literature, and culture at Emory University, where she studies the Jewish encounter with modernity.
+Miriam Udel is Judith London Evans Director of the Tam Institute of Jewish Studies and associate professor of Yiddish language, literature, and culture at Emory University, where she studies the Jewish encounter with modernity.
 She holds an AB in Near Eastern Languages and Civilizations and a PhD in Comparative Literature, both from Harvard University.

 Her academic research interests include 20th-century Yiddish literature and culture, Jewish children’s literature, American-Jewish literature, and genre studies.
 In Honey on the Page (NYU Press, October 2020), Udel delivers to students of Jewish history and literary culture a rich resource of nearly fifty Yiddish stories and poems from around the globe, most of them appearing for the first time in English translation.
 The collection offers Jewish families, educators, and librarians a treasure trove of Yiddish tales for children of all ages that will illuminate their religious, cultural, and ethical heritage.
 She views the project as a convergence of her work as a researcher, language teacher, and mother—reclaiming and surfacing a textual legacy that she is enthusiastic about sharing with her students and her own children as well as other curious readers.